Collaborative Pure Exploration in Kernel Bandit: Introduction

 \section{Introduction}

-Pure exploration~\cite{even2006action,best_arm_COLT2010,kalyanakrishnan2012pac,bubeck2013multiple,kaufmann2016complexity,towards_COLT2017} is a fundamental online learning problem in multi-armed bandits, where an agent sequentially chooses options (often called arms) and observes random feedback, with the objective of identifying the best option (arm).
-This problem finds various applications such as recommendation systems~\cite{distributed_recommendation_system}, online advertising~\cite{online_advertising} and neural architecture search~\cite{neural_architecture_search}.
-However, the traditional single-agent pure exploration problem~\cite{even2006action,best_arm_COLT2010,kalyanakrishnan2012pac,bubeck2013multiple,kaufmann2016complexity,towards_COLT2017} cannot be directly applied to many real-world distributed online learning platforms, which often face a large volume of user requests and need to coordinate multiple \emph{distributed} computing devices to process the requests, e.g., geographically distributed data centers~\cite{zhenhua2011} and Web servers~\cite{web_servers2003}.
-These computing devices communicate with each other to exchange information in order to attain globally optimal performance.
+Pure exploration~\citep{even2006action,kalyanakrishnan2012pac,kaufmann2016complexity} is a fundamental online learning problem in multi-armed bandits~\citep{thompson1933,lai_robbins1985,UCB_auer2002}, where an agent chooses options (often called arms) and observes random feedback with the objective of identifying the best arm.
+This formulation has found many important applications, such as web content optimization~\citep{web_content_optimization} and online advertising~\citep{online_advertising}.
+However, traditional pure exploration~\citep{even2006action,kalyanakrishnan2012pac,kaufmann2016complexity} only considers single-agent decision making, and cannot be applied to prevailing distributed systems in real world, which often face a heavy computation load and require multiple parallel devices to process tasks, e.g., distributed web servers~\citep{web_servers2003} and data centers~\citep{zhenhua2011}.

-To handle such distributed pure exploration problem, prior works \cite{distributed2013,tao2019collaborative,top_collaborative2020} have developed the Collaborative Pure Exploration (CoPE) model, where there are multiple agents that communicate and cooperate in order to identify the best arm with learning speedup.
-Yet, existing results only investigate the classic multi-armed bandit (MAB) setting~\cite{even2006action,best_arm_COLT2010,kalyanakrishnan2012pac}, and focus only on the \emph{fully-collaborative} setting, i.e., the agents aim to solve a common task.
-However, in many real-world applications such as recommendation systems~\cite{distributed_recommendation_system}, it is often the case that different computing devices face \emph{different but correlated} recommendation tasks.
-Moreover, there usually exists some \emph{structured dependency} of user utilities on the recommended items.
-In such applications, it is important to develop a more general CoPE model that allows heterogeneous tasks and complex reward structures, and quantitatively investigate how task similarities impact learning acceleration.
+To handle such distributed applications, prior works \citep{distributed2013,tao2019collaborative,top_collaborative2020} have developed the Collaborative Pure Exploration (CoPE) model, where multiple agents communicate and cooperate to identify the best arm with learning speedup.
+Yet, existing results focus only on the classic multi-armed bandit (MAB) setting with \emph{single} task, i.e., all agents solve a common task and the rewards of arms are \emph{individual} values (rather than generated by a reward function).
+However, in many distributed applications such as multi-task neural architecture search~\citep{multi_task_nas}, different devices can face \emph{different but related} tasks, and there exists similar dependency of rewards on option features among different tasks.
+Therefore, it is important to develop a more general CoPE model to allow heterogeneous tasks and structured reward dependency, and further theoretically understand how task correlation impacts learning.